-The Islamic holy month of Ramadan will fall between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan is expected to occur between early May and early June 2019.
 During Ramadan, eating, drinking and smoking between sunrise and sunset is forbidden for Muslims.

 Public displays of affection may cause offence in conservative and religious areas.

 Some hotels require proof of marriage before granting accommodation to couples.
 You can be refused accommodation if you can't provide proof.

 Healthcare in Lebanon is expensive.
 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.